 The European quality of life survey (EQLS) was carried out by the Foundation in 28 countries in 2003.
 It covers the former EU15, the 10 new Member States (NMS) and the three candidate countries (CC3).
-A number of reports on the findings of the EQLS 2003 have been published - see right column for details.
+A number of reports on the findings of the EQLS 2003 have been published.

 The basic findings confirm the widespread perception of general economic and social divides between the former EU15 and the acceding and candidate countries.
 The differences between the 10 new Member States and the three candidate countries in areas such as housing and education are also underlined.